tso1158687/angular-performance-checklist/README.zh-TW.md

 The Angular's change detection mechanism is being triggered thanks to [zone.js](https://github.com/angular/zone.js).
 Zone.js monkey patches all asynchronous APIs in the browser and triggers the change detection at the end of the execution of any async callback.
 In **rare cases**, we may want the given code to be executed outside the context of the Angular Zone and thus, without running change detection mechanism.
 In such cases, we can use the method `runOutsideAngular` of the `NgZone` instance.

-**Example**
+**範例**

-In the snippet below, you can see an example for a component that uses this practice.
+In the snippet below, you can see an 範例 for a component that uses this practice.
 When the `_incrementPoints` method is called the component will start incrementing the `_points` property every 10ms (by default).
 The incrementation will make the illusion of an animation.
 Since in this case, we don't want to trigger the change detection mechanism for the entire component tree, every 10ms, we can run `_incrementPoints` outside the context of the Angular's zone and update the DOM manually (see the `points` setter).

 ```ts
 @Component({